jhpyle/docassemble/_docs/functions.md

 `remind_user` task to zero, which means that `task_performed('remind_user')` would subsequently return `False`.

+# <a name="explanation"></a>Tracking reasoning

+It may be important that the logic of your interview be explainable.
+There are many ways to write your interviews in such a way you can explain to the user the reasoning you are applying, and there is no one right way to do this; nor is there a way that this process can be feasibly automated.

+The functions in this subsection may be of use for explaining reasoning.
+They allow you to write "comment"-like phrases in your code that are saved into a list as the user goes through the interview.
+Then you can present the user with the list of phrases.

+Here is an illustrative example:

+{% include demo-side-by-side.html demo="explain" %}

+The contents of the referenced module, [`somefuncs.py`], are:

+{% highlight python %}
+from docassemble.base.util import explain

+__all__ = ['wrong_vegetable']

+def wrong_vegetable(vegetable):
+    if vegetable == 'turnip':
+        explain("You also said your favorite vegetable was turnip.") return True
+    else:
+        explain("You also said your favorite vegetable was " + vegetable + ".")
+        return False
+{% endhighlight %}

+Note that even though the call to `explain` takes place in a module, and even though it references no variables in your interview answers, the phrase is tracked in the list of explanations.

+## <a name="explain"></a>explain()

+The `explain()` function stores a phrase in the list of explanations.
+If the same phrase, verbatim, already exists in the list, the phrase is not added.

+The `explain()` function takes an optional keyword argument, `category`.
+This allows you to keep track of more than one list of explanations.
+By default, the `category` is `'default'`.
+The two category names that are reserved are `'default'` and `'all'`.

+## <a name="clear_explanations"></a>explain()

+The `clear_explanations()` function resets the explanation list.
+It takes an optional keyword argument `category`, which resets the given list.
+If you set `category` to `'all'`, every list is reset.

+It is a good idea to call `clear_explanations()` every time the screen loads.
+If your users can edit their answers, then reasoning that has been made obsolete by changes to the variables may persist in the explanations list.
+Clearing the history and running through all of the logic every time the screen loads will help make sure that the explanations are corrected.

+## <a name="explanation"></a>explanation()

+The `explanation()` function returns the explanation list as a [Python list].
+If the list does not exist, an empty list is returned.
+This function takes an optional keyword argument `category`, which indicates the category of explanation list you would like to be returned.

 # <a name="translation"></a>Simple translation of words

 ## <a name="word"></a>word()